-Barred Doves are alert to Variable Goshawks, while White-bellied Sea-eagles soar above the cone-shaped peaks.
+Barred Doves are wary of Variable Goshawks, while White-bellied Sea-eagles soar above the cone-shaped peaks.
 Being remote, these islands still hold good populations of birds and animals that have suffered severe declines elsewhere.
 With ten percent of the world population of the critically endangered Yellow-crested Cockatoo on these two tiny islands, we must be alert to their calls.
-Orange-footed Scrubfowl feed around groups of Timor Deer.
+Orange-footed Scrubfowl forage at the feet of grazing Timor Deer.
 Slight regional differences to some of the common birds make the possibility of seeing an undescribed species here very real.

 The next day we will birdwatch at the west end of Flores, which has a very different feel to Bali.
-Flores is less developed and certainly not as touristy as Bali.
+Flores is less developed and certainly not as touristy.
 We will birdwatch along the Potowangka Road where we will look for endemics including Flores Minivet, Flores Leaf-warbler and Flores Green Pigeon, a species often difficult to see.

 At this time of year, migration has just begun and raptors follow the island chain towards Australia.
 This is a major route for Chinese Sparrowhawk, Oriental Honey-buzzard and Black Baza.
 We should also be mindful that the recently described Flores Hawk-eagle could pass overhead at any time.

-Birding in the Puarlodo forest should produce the stunning Flores Monarch and perhaps, with patience, an Elegant Pitta.
+Birding in the forest at Puarlodo should produce the stunning Flores Monarch and perhaps, with patience, an Elegant Pitta.
 We will visit Danau Rana Mese where we will look for the splendid White-rumped Kingfisher.
 We should also find the Great-billed Parrot, Brown Quail and endemic Golden-rumped and Black-breasted Flowerpeckers.